bnaftali/Lab11/README.md

 Course: Java I<br>
 Course Number: CSCI 2467<br>
 Professor: Barry Mesa<br>
 This project includes source files for a rock, paper, scissors, lizard, and spock game as well as a Junit class that tests the code.
+In addition, the source files include documentation comments for calirty of code.